JacquesGarre/api-gateway/README.md

 ## Final words

-I would like to thank you for letting me the opportunity to try this challenge, that has probably been the longest I've ever did for technical interviews (+8 hours).
+I would like to thank you for letting me the opportunity to try this very challenging exercise.
+I enjoyed doing it, even if it has probably been the longest I've ever did for technical interviews (+8 hours spent).
 I have learnt a lot (1st time using Lumen / Swagger) and it has been a very interesting experience!

-I'm looking forward to your feedback on my work,
+I'm looking forward to hear your feedback on my work,

 Cheers,
 Jacques Garré